 Adenium plants have a wide base or swollen stem and rich trumpet-shaped flowers in a variety of colors, making them widely loved container plants and outdoor plants in the tropics.
 The bulbous base of the Adenium makes them attractive as bonsai plants.

 The desert rose also has a reputation for being tough to maintain.
-With proper watering, lighting, and temperatures, these slow-growing plants are easy to maintain.
+These slow-growing plants are easy to maintain with proper adenium water requirements, lighting, and temperatures.

 Improper watering is a significant problem to growing adenium.
 It can lead to a soft trunk or squishy stem, a sign of desert rose root rot.